tblxio/sinfo-rpi-truck/README.md

 }
 ```

+Which is made easier by the fact that the componentClass receives the root topic during initialization and exposes the method **set_topic** to be called during the component setup, in order to set the name and formulate the topic for that component.

 #### Adding the components to the system

-After the compnent has been set up and tested on its own, you can run it in parallel to the other components by simply altering the **componentDic** on the [configuration](config/configuration.py) file, as so:
+After the component has been set up and tested on its own, you can run it in parallel to the other components by simply altering the **componentDic** on the [configuration](config/configuration.py) file, as so:

 ```
 componentDic = {"imuClass" : "Imu", "Name Of The File", "Name Of The Class"}